stroborobo/parallelwriter/README.md

 parallelwriter
 ==============

-ParallelWriter is simmilar to [io.MultiWriter][1] but executes the writes concurrently.
+ParallelWriter is similar to [io.MultiWriter][1] but executes the writes concurrently.

 [GoDoc][2]